sveltinio/components-library/packages/essentials/src/lib/components/link/README.md

 ## Theming

-To simplify custom styles on the component we used the built-in solution for component theming using [style props].
+To simplify custom styles on the component we used the built-in solution for component theming using [style-props].

+Below is the CSS variables list to apply your own styles to the component.

 ### Link